curl/curl/docs/libcurl/opts/CURLOPT_RESOLVE.md

 If the DNS cache already has an entry for the given host+port pair, the new entry overrides the former one.

+Starting in version 8.10.0, the port number can be specified as an asterisk (`*`) to make the address used for the specified hostname for any port number.
+A resolve entry for a fixed port number still has priority if existing.
+Also works if the hostname is a wildcard.

 An ADDRESS provided by this option is only used if not restricted by the setting of CURLOPT_IPRESOLVE(3) to a different IP version.